 The Roses All The Way Soap is a generous size that takes up the best part of my hand.
 Comparing it to the usual, rectangular soap slabs its unique design, size and shape make it a lot easier to grip when using it in the bath or shower.
 For me, as a disabled person my particular needs in a soap are catered for just on the fact that it is easier to grip.
 Until my Lush addiction hit me bad, I was never a fan of floral scents, I don’t know why but I had always associated rose, lavender and other flowery scents with getting old.

 Slowly but surely the Rose Jam scent however grew on me, alongside that, a lot of other scents that I never thought I’d enjoy all of a sudden became desirable.
 I’d go as far as to say that my sense of smell has matured since joining the Lush crowd.
 I am now recognising and appreciating scents I had never really taken much notice of before.
 Lush has opened my eyes and although I am still far from an expert when it comes to scents, I am getting better!

 Roses All The Way Soap is of course primarily a rose scent.
 At first I thought it was the Rose Jam scent but after a while I realised it actually has a softer floral tone and is actually quite sweet, almost zesty.
 The more I used it, the more prominent the lemon oil in it appeared to be.

-When I walk into Lush or browse for it online the soaps aren’t my first port of call, I however have a few and am slowly broadening my Lush soap horizons.
 Several hours after my bath I can still smell this soaps soft and zingy fragrance on my skin.
-It lathered up well and didn’t dry out my skin which has amazed me as most bars of soap do, which is another reason why I haven’t tried that many yet.
+It lathered up well and didn’t dry out my skin which has amazed me as most bars of soap do, especially those that are primarily floral.